IAIA24 Sessions

 Conference Topic: S1.
 Special to IAIA

-Up to 12 draft concept and option papers on proposed IAIA 2050 initiatives will be discussed by proposal authors/representatives and attendees in two Solution Forum sessions and critiqued by attendees.
+Up to 6 draft concept and option papers on proposed Fit for Future initiative actions will be discussed by the Solutions Forum Chair and critiqued by attendees.
 Results will be used to inform the IAIA Board and help advance implementation of IAIA’s Strategic Plan objectives.

 Acceptance Status: approve